jeremyahn316/FoodSF/README.md

 # FoodSF

-This project was created as a part of Data 100: Principles and Techniques of Data Science using Python's Pandas and Scikit-Learn libraries and Jupyter Notebook.
+This project was created as a part of Data 100: Principles and Techniques of Data Science using Python's Pandas and Jupyter Notebook.

 In this project, investigated restaurant food safety scores for restaurants in San Francisco.
 The scores and violation information have been made available by the San Francisco Department of Public Health.
 The main goal is to walk through the process of Data Cleaning and EDA.